moliver28/research-handbook/content/handbook/engineering/recognition.md

 #### Communicating

 1. Create a Field Operations - Enablement issue ([example](https://gitlab.com/gitlab-com/sales-team/field-operations/enablement/-/issues/2394)) to get permission to post in `#field-fyi` for the "Contribution to Sales or Renewal" Award.
+This should be completed at least 2 weeks prior to launching the nomination period.
    - Consider posting a pre-filled link that selects that specific award.
 1. In the Engineering Week in Review, add a note that nominations are open with a link to the form.
 1. Make a Slack post in `#engineering-fyi`.
 Cross-post in `#cto`, and `#eng-managers`.